 - Learn how to create a Google review link

-- Use SMS text survey templates for your review requests
+- Use SMS feedback request templates for your review requests

 - Avoid incentivized reviews, and don’t buy reviews